 What's next

-We will update this article as NWS issues new warnings or as gauge data crosses notable thresholds.
+We will continue to update this article as NWS issues new warnings or as gauge data crosses notable thresholds.

 Q: What is a haboob, and why is it dangerous?